-- I. Pupils must consult the Principal or Preceptress before selecting boarding places.
+- I. Pupils must consult the Principal or Preceptress before selecting boarding-places.
 This applies to all, whether they have been in the school before or are new pupils. - 2.
 Pupils must board at places indorsed by the Principal and Preceptress. - 3.
 Ladies and gentlemen shall not be allowed to board in the same house.
 This rule shall apply equally when the house is occupied by two or more families. - 4.
-Permission must in every case be obtained from the teacher in charge, when pupils desire to board in families where boarders are taken who are not connected with the school.
+Permission must in every case be obtained from the Preceptress, when pupils desire to board in families where boarders are taken who are not connected with the school.
 It is not expected that permissions will be asked which conflict with the preceding regulation. - 5.
 Brothers and sisters shall be allowed to board in the same house, provided no other boarders are received into the house. - 6.
-Pupils must consult the teacher in charge before changing boarding places. - 7.
-Boarders shall not be absent from their boarding places in the evening without permission from the teacher in charge.
+Pupils must consult the Preceptress before changing boarding-places. - 7.
+Boarders shall not be absent from their boarding-places in the evening without permission from the teacher in charge.
 If compelled by unforeseen causes to be absent at the time named, without obtaining such permission, they must, before leaving, inform the people with whom they board or room, where they are going and when they shall return.
 Such absence must be reported to the teacher in charge at the earliest opportunity.
 Permission to attend suitable places at suitable times will always be granted to pupils who are doing well in their studies, but school and its requirements must be first.

-- 8. Pupils may receive calls on Friday evenings, from 6 to 9 o'clock, or before study hours of other days of the week. - 9.
-It shall be the duty of the Principal and the teachers in charge to satisfy themselves that all parties who either keep boarders, or rent rooms to self-boarders, exercise such supervision over such pupils as will secure a compliance with the spirit and intention of the rules of the school.
-Pupils shall not be allowed to continue to board where such supervision is not maintained, or where the requirements of the school are in any way disregarded. - 10.
-All boarders are required to present semi-monthly reports of conduct, signed by the parties with whom they board or room.
+9. It shall be the duty of the Principal and the teachers in charge to satisfy themselves that all parties who either keep boarders, or rent rooms to self-boarders, exercise such supervision over such pupils as will secure a compliance with the spirit and intention of the rules of the school.
+Pupils shall not be allowed to continue to board where such supervision is not maintained, or where the requirements of the school are in any way disregarded.

+10. All boarders are required to present semi-monthly reports of conduct, signed by the parties with whom they board or room.